In the early 1990's whilst looking for

 ORM we call such sentences "facts".
 The analyst

 then looks for patterns in the facts.
-These two facts fit the pattern "Person
+So, for example, these two facts fit the pattern "Person

 was born on BirthDate".
-We call such patterns "fact types".
+In ORM, we call such patterns "fact types".

 Sometimes restrictions must be placed on the